louixs/tsushin/README.md

 Blue line then is for the total of downloaded data at the given time.

 ## Note:
-This should work out of box just by placing tsushin.widget folder in your Widgets Folder.
+This should work out of box just by placing tsushin.widget or tsushin_small.widget folder in your Widgets Folder.
 However if you entcounter any error, please let me know.

 In case you want to know what tsushin means, it means communication in Japanese.

+## Todo:
+- review README.md and improve

 Happy coding